Spectrum of generalized Hodge-Laplace operators on flat tori and round spheres: Introduction

 \begin{Theo} The operators $F_{\alpha \beta}^{T_1}$ and $F_{\alpha \beta}^{T_2}$ are isospectral if and only if the Laplacians $\Delta_0^{T_1}$ and $\Delta_0^{T_2}$ have the same spectrum. \end{Theo}

-Thereby we also can answer the above question for higher dimensions since the answer in the case of the Laplacian on functions is already known: In dimension $n=2$ it is "yes"\ as well.
-For dimension $n=3$ the question still seems to be open, even in the case of $\Delta_0$.
-For the higher dimensions, we have the following result:
+Thereby we also can answer the above question for higher dimensions since the answer in the case of the Laplacian on functions is already known: In dimensions $n=2, 3$ it is ``yes''\ as well (see the proof of Proposition \ref{PropOpIsospToriIsom} below).
+For higher dimensions, we have the following result:

 \begin{Prop} From dimension $n=4$ onward there are non-isometric flat tori the spectra of which with respect to $F_{\alpha \beta}$ coincide. \end{Prop}

 On the other hand, fixing a flat torus $T$ of dimension $n \neq 2p$ and allowing arbitrary parameters $\alpha, \alpha', \beta, \beta' > 0$, we find that